-- ignore or disregard any concerns, suspicions or disclosures of child abuse - develop a relationship with any student that could be seen as favouritism or amount to 'grooming' behaviour (for example, offering gifts) - exhibit behaviours or engage in activities with students which may be interpreted as abusive and not justified by the educational, therapeutic, or service delivery context - ignore behaviours by other adults towards students when they appear to be overly familiar or inappropriate - discuss content of an intimate nature or use sexual innuendo with students, except where it occurs relevantly in the context of parental guidance, delivering the education curriculum or a therapeutic setting - treat a child unfavourably because of their disability, age, gender, race, culture, vulnerability, sexuality or ethnicity. - photograph or video a child in TCC's environments except in accordance with TCC's curriculum guidelines for documenting children's learning or where required for duty of care purposes.
+- Ignore or disregard any concerns, suspicions or disclosures of child abuse - Develop a relationship with any child that could be seen as favouritism or amount to 'grooming' behaviour (for example, offering gifts) - Exhibit behaviours or engage in activities with children which may be interpreted as abusive and not justified by the educational, therapeutic, or TCC delivery context - Ignore behaviours by other adults towards children when they appear to be overly familiar or inappropriate - Discuss content of an intimate nature or use sexual innuendo with children, except where it occurs relevantly in the context of parental guidance, delivering the education curriculum or a therapeutic setting - Treat a child unfavourably because of their disability, age, gender, race, culture, vulnerability, sexuality or ethnicity. - Photograph or video a child in TCC's environments except in accordance with TCC's curriculum guidelines for documenting children's learning or where required for duty of care purposes. - Share any photos of children from TCC devices with members outside of the TCC environment in accordance that does not give permission. (social media) - Ignore or disregard TCC's Supervision plans and commitment to safety within our physical environments by closing TCC's blinds to a position where viewing access isn't evident between rooms or outdoor yards.